cduvallet/q2-perc-norm/README.md

 ## Compatibilities

+* q2-perc-norm versions earlier than 2023.7.1 are not compatible with pandas 1.0 and above.
 * q2-perc-norm versions 2018.* are not compatible with QIIME 2 versions 2019.* and later
 * q2-perc-norm version 2018.10 and later are not compatible with QIIME 2 versions earlier than 2018.8
 * q2-perc-norm versions 2018.4.* are not compatible with QIIME 2 versions